Fight for Light

 Fight for Light gets its start from the Greenacre Foundation’s effort to protect Greenacre Park, a historic pocket park on East 51st Street that is filled dawn to dusk with neighbors and office workers enjoying a respite in one of the densest neighborhoods in New York.
 Situated just outside the Greater East Midtown Rezoning area, this intimate park is expected to be cast completely in shadow during peak summer days as a result of new development.
 This outcome received little attention during the course of the City’s planning process, despite the best efforts of MAS, NY4P, and other peer organizations.

-To learn more about Fight for Light, check out our downloadable poster.
+To learn more about Fight for Light, check out our campaign trailer and downloadable poster.

 Show your support with #FightforLight